 When it comes to making fruit smoothies, I always encourage adding a vegetable, protein and healthy fat.
 It makes for a more balanced beverage and will keep you satiated longer — especially if it’s meant to be a meal in a glass.
-I made this for our Plant Strong class last night at Kaiser Permanente in Dublin, CA. They really liked it and were surprised to find out that other than the chia seeds, the other protein I added was tofu!
+I made this for my whole food, plant-based class last night.
+They really liked it and were surprised to find out that other than the chia seeds, the other protein I added was tofu!

 What’s In It…